natep/LockBlocks/README.md

 This more clearly delineates what is a critical section of your code, and helps avoid forgetting to release the lock.

+LockBlocks also adds an Objective-C version of a Read/Write Lock (implemented using pthreads).
+This allows you to use exclusive/non-exclusive locks.
+Please read the important note about re-entrancy (recursion) in *DRReadWriteLock.h*.

 Installation
 ------------